Simple Models and Biased Forecasts: Characterization of Pseudo-True Models

-The agent's forecasts take a particularly simple form if $H$ is the identity matrix, i.e., $y_{it}=f_{it}$ for $i=1,\dots,n$.
-Then $p$ and $q$ are both multiples of the first coordinate vector $e_1$, and the agent's forecasts simplify to
+The agent's forecasts take a particularly simple form when $H$ is the identity matrix, i.e., $y_{it}=f_{it}$ for $i=1,\dots,n$.
+Then, $p$ and $q$ are both multiples of the first coordinate vector $e_1$, and the agent's forecasts simplify to

 The agent's forecast of the most persistent element of the vector of observables coincides with its rational-expectations counterpart, but she forecasts every other element of the observable as if it were i.i.d. \end{example}